 Introverts can be fantastic leaders when given the chance.
 They don't seize power but rather start quietly leading those around them through mentorship, encouragement, wisdom, and inspiration.
-I's value others’ perspectives.
+Introverts value others’ perspectives.
 They keep their egos in check, and they don’t take risks without thinking them through.

 It’s easier for them to communicate from a distance, where they can weigh an issue carefully before crafting a response.
 Where others struggle to translate their thoughts into writing, Introverts truly shine.

 Even if Introverts know you’re giving constructive feedback they may still need a little time to process and accept what they have heard.
 Introverts usually take feedback seriously.
 Being highly sensitive is also a great strength.
 A blessing or a curse depending upon the circumstances.

 I's often dread making small talk especially at networking events, because it feels awkward and forced.
 However I's love connecting with people through deeper

-I's are easily distracted by external stimuli and while they might be too nice to say anything, get very frustrated with constant interruptions when they are trying to concentrate.
+Introverts are easily distracted by external stimuli and while they might be too nice to say anything, get very frustrated with constant interruptions when they are trying to concentrate.
 Workplaces where people are constantly striking up conversations or breaking up the day with unnecessary meetings make it almost impossible for I's to engage in deep thought.

 Don’t ask Introverts to come up with brilliant ideas on a moment’s notice.
 When they are surrounded by people, all waiting for them to come up with an answer out of thin air, their brains literally fill up with white noise.
 The work-around is easy.
 Just send an Introvert a request ahead of time asking them to bring their ideas to the meeting.
 They may blow your minds with their well-thought-out suggestions.

 Introverts can be difficult to get to know, but they don’t mean to be.
 I's are just as gregarious as extroverts.
 They just need more time to warm up.
 When I's start a new job, breaking into an existing group can feel to them like an insurmountable challenge.
 Just wait.
-O nce they feel comfortable, they just might be the best co-worker you’ve ever had.
+Once they feel comfortable, they just might be the best co-worker you’ve ever had.

 Whereas extroverts feel energized after social interactions, Introverts need some time to regain their energy.
-It’s not they don’t enjoy socializing just as much as extroverts do, however they truly come to life when we’re engaged in deep conversations.
+It’s not they don’t enjoy socializing just as much as extroverts do, however they truly come to life when they are engaged in deep conversations.
 Introverts need space in their schedules to recharge after social occasions; if they are forced to sacrifice this they won’t be operating at full capacity until they have had a break.